 As the world changes and more teams turn to remote work and distributed workforces, the need for thoughtful approaches to virtual team building rises.
 It’s not enough to hope for the best – find time and space to develop your team and find better ways of working together in this new online environment.
 Not only will your team be happier and more productive, but you’ll find new ways of working and feeling connected.

 We hope the above exercises give you plenty of food for thought and lots of ways to bring your remote team together for fun and productive team building activities online.
-Have an exercise that’s worked well with your team or want to see more?
+Have a team building exercise that’s worked well with your team or want to see more?
 Get in touch in the comments below.
 We’d love to hear from you!